 I still don’t know what animal it is from.
 Finding it on the ocean shore, I assumed it was from something aquatic, but I haven’t been able to place it.
 Does anyone recognize this smile?

-It has a row of good sharp teeth and I started to fashion a set of stainless-steel dentures for the missing jaw.
+I started to fashion a set of stainless-steel dentures for the missing jaw.
 One day I held it at just the right angle and a dinosaur looked back at me.
 One thing led to another, and Rex was born: